Jincy09/Travel_to_Ireland/README.md

 ## [learnmore.html](https://github.com/Jincy09/Travel_to_Ireland/blob/main/learnmore.html)

 * This page has a beautiful video background of Cliff Of Moher which gives the users to enjoy the serinity of the cliff from aerial view.
-* Thsi page gives a brief description of Ireland, about the population, geagraphical location and residents.
+* This page gives a brief description of Ireland, about the population, geagraphical location and residents.
 * This page leads to the gallery which describes in details.

 ## [contact.html](https://github.com/Jincy09/Travel_to_Ireland/blob/main/contact.html)